parasdev123/INST377-Final/docs/final.md

 #### Technical system decision rationale

 -HTML

 -CSS

 -JS

 -leaflet

 -React

 -semantic ui

 -Axios

 #### How/if your final system helps to address the problem

--Axios : to retrieve data from the backend
+-Axios : to retrieve data from the backend.

--React-map-gl: to host a map and plot points -Semantic-ui/bootstrap: to create the navbar and many other ui elements
+-React-map-gl: to host a map and plot points.

+-Semantic-ui/bootstrap: to create the navbar and many other ui elements.